-TYG Key Financial Data (supplemental unaudited information) (dollar amounts in thousands unless otherwise indicated)
+TYG Key Financial Data (supplemental unaudited information)

 The information presented below is supplemental non-GAAP financial information, is not inclusive of required financial disclosures (e.g. Total Expense Ratio), and should be read in conjunction with the full financial statements.